nicki-klexx/pa-toggle-sink/README.md

 # pa-toggle-sink
-A little script to toggle the sink of any audio stream.
+A little script to toggle the sink of any audio stream using PulseAudio.

 Assign a keyboard shortcut to this script and you can easily toggle between different soundcards.